hibernator11/chile-fellowship/README.md

 ## Example of queries

 This example of SPARQL query retrieves the works of the author Pablo Neruda in Wikidata combined with the works available at Biblioteca Virtual Miguel de Cervantes.
+It can be run in [this link](https://w.wiki/TJbo) using the Wikidata SPARQL endpoint.

 ```
 SELECT ?work ?workLabel ?origin